caiofior/fioriechiavi.it/README.md

 Characteristics
 ---------------

-* I'am  cheap, you need only an entry level web hosting service of 10€/year.
+* I'am  cheap, you need only an entry level web hosting service of 10€/year;
+* I'am talkative and integrated with  _Encyclopedya of life_ http://www.eol.org , _Catalog of life_ http://www.catalogueoflife.org/ and _Wikipedia_  http://it.wikipedia.org;
 * Fork me on github,I'm open source;
 * I'm ugly but I like make-up; the site layout is autonomous and is present in three folders, a web designer that knows PHP, HTML5, JQuery, JQuery UI e JQuery datatables could make me beatiful.